heathermiller/reactive-stats/README.md

   - Possible choices: 0-1 years, 1-2 years, 3-5 years, 5-7 years, 7-10 years, 10-15 years, 15-20 years, 20+ years
 - **Did you finish the course?**
   - Possible choices: Yes, No
-- **How many hours, on average, did you spend per week on the course?**
+- **How many hours, on average, did you spend per week on the course? (x3, asked once per instructor)**
-  - Possible choices: 1-2 hours, 2-4 hours, 4-6 hours, 6-8 hours, 8-10 hours, 10-12 hours, 12+ hours
+  - Possible choices: 1-4 hours, 4-6 hours, 6-8 hours, 8-10 hours, 10+ hours
-- **How difficult did you find the course overall?**
+- **How difficult did you find the course overall? (x3, asked once per instructor)**
   - Possible choices: 1 - Too Easy, 2, 3, 4, 5 - Too Hard
-- **How difficult did you find the homework assignments?**
+- **How difficult did you find the homework assignments? (x3, asked once per instructor)**
   - Possible choices: 1 - Too Easy, 2, 3, 4, 5 - Too Hard
 - **Do you feel the course was worth the time you invested in it?**
   - Possible choices: 1 - Disagree Completely, 2, 3, 4, 5 - Agree Completely
-- **Would you take a follow-up functional programming in Scala course, if it were offered?**
-  - Possible choices: 1 - Not Interested, 2, 3, 4, 5 - Absolutely!
-- **What interested you in the Functional Programming Principles in Scala course?**
+- **What interested you in the Principles of Reactive Programming course?**
   - Possible choices: Personal Interest/Curiosity, University Studies, Helps With Profession
 - **Where do you plan to apply what you've learned in this course?**
   - Possible choices: Personal projects, Individual project at work, Team project at work, University projects, No application plans, attended for general interest